puppetlabs/puppet-docs/source/learning/index.markdown

 >
 > ### Importing the VM into VirtualBox
 >
-> If you are using VirtualBox with the OVF version of the VM, choose "Import Appliance" from the File menu and browse to the `.ovf` file included with your download; alternately, you can drag the OVF file and drop it onto VirtualBox's main window.
+> There are several quirks and extra considerations to manage when importing this VM into VirtualBox:
 >
+> * If you are using VirtualBox with the OVF version of the VM, choose "Import Appliance" from the File menu and browse to the `.ovf` file included with your download; alternately, you can drag the OVF file and drop it onto VirtualBox's main window.
+>
 >     **Do not** use the "New Virtual Machine Wizard" and select the included `.vmdk` file as the disk; machines created this way will kernel panic during boot.
+> * If you find the system hanging during boot at a "registered protocol family 2" message, you may need to go to the VM's "System" settings and check the "Enable IO APIC" option.
+(Many users are able to leave the IO APIC option disabled; we do not currently know what causes this problem.)
+> * The VM should work without modification on 4.x versions of VirtualBox.
+However, on 3.x versions, it may fail to import, with an error like "Failed to import appliance.
+Error reading 'filename.ovf': unknown resource type 1 in hardware item, line 95."
+If you see this error, you can either upgrade your copy of VirtualBox, or work around it by editing the .ovf file and recalculating the sha1 hash, [as described here](http://mattiasgeniar.be/2012/03/31/importing-the-puppet-learning-vm-into-virtualbox-unknown-resource-type-in-hardware-item).
+Thanks to Mattias for this workaround.
 >
 > ### Configuring Virtual Networking
 >